c9/docs.c9.io/src/ide-components/console.md

 ## The Console

-In this article, you'll learn about the functionality of Cloud9's command-line interface.

-The command-line is placed at the bottom of the IDE and shows the console when it is expanded.
-The console. in turn, displays valuable information and response from the system on actions performed by you.
-The command-line also interface enables the user to interact with the system.
-You can type commands to perform a typical task.
+The console is at the bottom of the IDE.
+It's where you can enter command line input, view output from your program, and manipulate your projects between your code repositories.

 ### Available Commands

 You can use most Unix commands, such as `ls` and `mkdir`, in the console space.
 To preview the full list of basic commands in the console, you can type `help` and press Enter.
 For every command, a description is provided:

 ![Screenshot of the available commands](./images/availableCommands.png)